 What Parents Should Know

-Taken at therapeutic levels xylitol is perfectly safe and effective for children.
+Taken at therapeutic levels xylitol to prevent cavities is perfectly safe and effective for children.
 The recommended dose is 3 to 8 grams daily.
+This is about one can of soda per day.
 High doses of xylitol can cause gas and osmotic diarrhea.
 These symptoms will disappear once the dosage has been regulated.
 To avoid these side effects introduce the use of xylitol slowly over a week or ten days, particularly in young children.